 It is not possible to eliminate or manage all risks all of the time and risks will remain which have not been identified.
 However, it is the officer's opinion based on the information available, that the significant risks associated with this decision / project have been identified, assessed and that controls are in place to manage them effectively.
 The following significant risks associated with this report / decisions were identified from this assessment:

-Management of significant (Net Red) Risks Risk Description Mitigating actions Owner Lack of a co-ordinated corporate Introduction of a Policy Edwina response and allocation of resources to mitigate the impact of poverty Statement setting out the authority's commitment, delivery, monitoring and decision making arrangements to work towards mitigating poverty and deprivation.
-Grant
+Management of significant (Net Red) Risks

+Risk Description Mitigating actions Owner

+Lack of a co-ordinated corporate Introduction of a refreshed Edwina

+response and allocation of provision Policy Statement setting Grant

+to mitigate poverty within the locality out the authority's

+commitment and delivery

+mechanisms to mitigate

+the impact of poverty